shoeb54/Learning-Python/README.md

 # Learning-Python
-It is to code in Python 3
+It is to code in Python 3.
+Better be connected with us:3